T-Rodgers/AndroidRadar/README.md

 - Room Database for data persistence/data-caching when offline
 - Databinding
 - MVVM and repository pattern
-- Retrofit to get movies from NASA NeoWs API
+- Retrofit to get asteroids from NASA NeoWs API